LCAV/pyroomacoustics/README.rst

 in the following papers.

 * H\.
 Pan, R. Scheibler, I. Dokmanic, E. Bezzam and M. Vetterli. *FRIDA: FRI-based DOA estimation for arbitrary array layout*, ICASSP 2017, New Orleans, USA, 2017.
 * I\.
-Dokmanic, R. Scheibler and M. Vetterli. *Raking the Cocktail Party*, in IEEE Journal of Selected Topics in Signal Processing, vol. 9, num.
+Dokmanić, R. Scheibler and M. Vetterli. *Raking the Cocktail Party*, in IEEE Journal of Selected Topics in Signal Processing, vol. 9, num.
 5, p.
 825 - 836, 2015.
 * R\.
-Scheibler, I. Dokmanic and M. Vetterli. *Raking Echoes in the Time Domain*, ICASSP 2015, Brisbane, Australia, 2015.
+Scheibler, I. Dokmanić and M. Vetterli. *Raking Echoes in the Time Domain*, ICASSP 2015, Brisbane, Australia, 2015.

+If you use this package in your own research, please cite `our paper describing it <https://arxiv.org/abs/1710.04196>`_.

+  R. Scheibler, E. Bezzam, I. Dokmanić, *Pyroomacoustics: A Python package for audio room simulations and array processing algorithms*, Proc.
+IEEE ICASSP, Calgary, CA, 2018.

 License
 -------